DyonvVr/aspeigcim/README.md

 ## Examples
 Examples can be found in the examples folder.
 Try the jupyter notebook first, after installing jupyter:\
 `conda install jupyter`

-## P.s.
-Thanks Emiel for letting me copy his file structure and readme.
-I'll likely write a better readme somewhere in the future :)